- Home

 3. Sausage rolls

-For a show-stopping sausage roll recipe, why not try making Sainsbury’s sausage roll wreath with mulled wine cranberry relish?
-Or, to keep things classic (but just as festive), why not try these Christmas stuffing sausage rolls from Mob Kitchen?
-For a meat-free alternative, you could make these vegetarian sausage rolls from BBC Good Food.
+For a show-stopping sausage festive bake, why not try making Sainsbury’s sausage roll wreath with mulled wine cranberry relish?
+Or, to keep things classic, why not try these Christmas stuffing sausage rolls from Mob Kitchen?
+And for a meat-free alternative, you could make these vegetarian sausage rolls from BBC Good Food.

 Or, to find out more about making festive sausage rolls, check out Jamie Oliver’s video below.